hadron43/Color-Switch-Game/CONTRIBUTING.md

 ```

-- Setting Up the project : Open the project folder in `IntelliJ IDEA`.
+- *Setting up the project* : Open the project folder in `IntelliJ IDEA`.
 A `.idea` folder will be created.
 It contains the project metadata.
   Go to `Run > Edit Configurations...`.
 After this, click on `+` symbol to add configuration, choose `Application`from dropdown.
 The `Main` class provides entry point into the JavaFX application.

   Click on `Modify Options` and choose `Add VM Options`.
 Fill the following fields: